SEARCH THE UPPER DECK BLOG

 3. Enjoying a Quiet Activity – After a long and active day with the kids, the last thing most mothers want when everyone is back home is a crazy and rambunctious house.
 Organizing and collecting trading cards is a calm and noiseless hobby that gives most parents something the truly appreciate, a little peace and quiet.

 2. Enjoying the Hobby on Any Budget – The great thing about collecting sports cards is that there are products for every level of collector on every budget.
-In fact, Upper Deck is even planning a 99 cent pack product in 2014-15 NHL MVP coming in August 2014 specifically targeting kids.
+In fact, Upper Deck has packs available for as little as 99 cents during the course of the season.
 And even if some packs seem out of a kid’s price range, collecting single trading cards can be a less expensive option to score cards of their favorite players and teams.

 1. Creating Bonds and Memories that will last a Lifetime – Fans often share with us that there are special bonds that are created when collecting cards with their parents.
 Now traditionally these stories involve fathers bonding with their sons and daughters, but with more and more hockey moms and mothers involved in sports, we are excited to hear new stories of how mothers are creating these special memories with their kids.

 Do you have a special story or memory of collecting cards with your mom or as a mother who shares the hobby with your kids?
 We would love to hear from you.
 Share your comment below, post a photo on Pinterest or email us!
 Thanks to all the mothers who have invited Upper Deck into your homes and into the hearts of your children!